-Cabbage is vegetable in the brassica family and is good source of vitamin C, K and folate and a great source of protective phytochemicals.
-While super healthy on it’s own, cabbage fermented into sauerkraut raises it’s health benefits to a whole new level.
+Cabbage is vegetable in the brassica family and is good source of vitamin C, K and folate, a great source of protective phytochemicals & key to hormone and gut health we need during menopause.
+While super healthy on its own, cabbage fermented into sauerkraut raises its health benefits to a whole new level.
 Sauerkraut is high in fiber, nutrients, minerals and probiotics.

 What you need: